-Now for the fifth year in a row, the American Transportation Research Institute’s (ATRI) Critical Issues in Trucking report has listed driver shortage and driver retention as the highest among fleet concerns.
+Six years in a row now, the American Transportation Research Institute’s (ATRI) Critical Issues in Trucking report has listed driver shortage and driver retention as the highest among fleet concerns.

 To address these issues, carriers can’t simply eliminate all the frustrations drivers experience in a workday – that’s near impossible.
 However, fleets can at least remove certain common pain points by effectively using telematics data and the right mobile application.

 As fleets scramble to offer competitive pay and benefit packages, many are also using new technology to increase driver job satisfaction.
 The following ideas show how fleets can provide drivers with more freedom and flexibility – plus make their work more productive by simplifying and centralizing tasks.

 These ideas come from an expert guide Transflo recently published, “8 Genius Ideas to Maximize Value from Existing Telematics Data,” which has been successfully put into motion by both Hill Brothers Transportation and Condesa Freight International.

 - Offer self-dispatch

 When owner-operators and company drivers have access to self-dispatch technology, it removes dreaded back-and-forth load discussions and gives them more control of their work schedules.
 They can choose home time, pre-plan their weeks, and select and manage the loads they haul.

 When Condesa Freight International set out to streamline dispatch, the San Antonio, Texas-based fleet decided to create a web portal to allow both types of drivers to self-dispatch.
 Drivers like how easy it is to access the portal from their mobile phones to view information on available loads.
 Once a driver selects a load, the company’s back-office system updates their dispatch assignment.